“You need to brand yourself. You should be authentic. Be yourself. Focus on your passions and the money will come.”

 - Being consistent in creating content.

 - What platform you will choose (YouTube, podcasting, blogging, writing books, offering services, etc.).
+It seems like you have to be everywhere these days.

 The world doesn’t need another blog about blogging or another life coach telling us to be inspired.
+We also don’t need to be lectured about working hard.

 Part 1: Decide on what type of online business you want to get into.